 li the divisor, then divw

-Division is the one basic operation with no immediate form — nothing lets you divide "by this number" from inside the instruction.
+Division has no immediate form — no instruction encodes the divisor.
 So to divide by a constant, the compiler first drops it into a register with li ("load immediate"), then runs the real divide, divw ("divide word").

 sixth(n) = n / 6 comes out as a plain pair: